 February will come and go whether you’ve joined in or not, but do you really want to be left out?

 • This will be fun!

-• Ten songs or 35 minutes of recorded material on a CD and postmarked by noon March 1 to:
+• Ten songs or 35 minutes of recorded material on a CD and postmarked by noon March 2 (since March 1 is a Sunday this year) to:

 RPM Challenge HQ

 142 Fleet St.

 Portsmouth, NH 03801